 The most wonderful experience I had at Maji Moto was visiting the widows' village and refuge.
 Salatan (the Chief) introduced me to Hellen Nkurayia, a Maasai teacher who has set up Enkiteng Lepa, a refuge for Maasai girls.
-The village is a place for widows and their children as well as the refuge.
-You might be asking what would Maasai girls be wanting refuge from - circumcision or more rightly Female Genital Mutilation ("FGM") and early marriage.
+The village is also a home for widows and their children as well as the refuge.
+You might be asking what would Maasai girls be wanting refuge from - circumcision or, more rightly, Female Genital Mutilation ("FGM") and early marriage.
 FGM has been banned in Kenya since 2001 but the government has said that it will not interfere with cultural practices, which FGM is considered one of them, so it still goes on quite freely.
 I have read that Maasai women don't know why it is done only that it is part of their "culture".
 My Maasai guide, Tiampati, told me that he was told by an elder that it was because eons ago when the Maasai lived near Mt Kenya, the women were left alone in the village one day while the men went off with their grazing cattle.
 When the men returned they found their women with other men not from the village, so it was decided the women should be "circumcised" to stop them from being "promiscuous".
-In some cultures FGM only removes the clitoris, but in Maasai culture it is everything (I don't think I need explain!!) and what remains is then stitched together causing horrific scarring and problems urinating and menstruating.
-The same unsterilized knife is used to perform FGM on several girls which could lead to various transmittable diseases.
+In some cultures FGM only removes the clitoris, but in Maasai culture it is everything (I don't think I need explain!!) and what remains is then stitched together leaving a small opening for urination and menstruating.
+However, this usually causes horrific scarring and problems while urinating and menstruating.
+The same unsterilized knife is used to perform FGM on several girls at a time which could lead to various transmittable diseases.
 If a girl doesn't die from the shock, she can die from infection as the only thing put on the "wound" is butter!!

 Hellen told me that some women have, as a result of FGM, died from massive blood loss when giving birth because the scar tissue tears so badly and there are no hospitals nearby to treat them.
 To prevent this from happening some women are now not eating after the first three months of their pregnancy which, of course, causes malnutrition not only in the mother but the baby, birth defects and, as Hellen put it, the babies look more like "rats" than babies when they are born as they are so small.
 Hellen has been campaigning through education to try to stop FGM.

 After a girl is "circumcised" she is then eligible to marry which is around 12 or 13 years old.
 In some cases she may end up being wife number 5, 6 or 7 to someone who is 70 or 80 years old.
 When the husband dies he not only leaves behind several widows but young children.
-Again, as a Maasai cultural practice, women cannot inherit their husband's property nor remarry leaving these often uneducated young girls/women with no prospects of employment and struggling to look after their children while still trying to make ends meet.
+Maasai cultural practice is that women cannot inherit their husband's property nor remarry which leaves these often uneducated young girls/women with no prospects of employment and struggling to look after their children while still trying to make ends meet.
 Hellen is assisting these women with income generating projects.

-I only spent two days at Maji Moto, which was not nearly long enough, but I was so warmly welcomed by these beautiful people that I hope to return in the not too distant future.
+I only spent two days at Maji Moto, which was not nearly long enough, but I was very warmly welcomed by these beautiful people .

 The sanctuary was set up in 1995 by the local community to protect the people and elephants from conflict with each other whether it be the elephants raiding crops, being killed in revenge or people being killed while trying to run off an elephant.
 The sanctuary is about 36 square kilometres and all money is put back into the community.
 I was there in November 2009 but there weren't as many elephants as I had expected however the closeness I got to some was pretty amazing.
 I had hoped I would be able to see from my tent, at the Travellers Mwaluganje Elephant Camp, lots of elephants at the waterhole, but because there had been recent rain, they were able to move around more to other water sources and didn't need to come to that particular waterhole.
 It was also the mating season so they were moving between Mwaluganje and the nearby Shimba Hills Reserve.
 Once I entered the park I had a game drive on the way to the Camp and saw a few elephants fairly close to the road.
 Although my 150-500mm lens comes in very handy, however a few times some elephants were so close to the side of the road that the lens was too big and I had to revert to my compact Powershot instead.
 On the way out of the park I came across a lone male who was only about 5 metres from the edge of the road.
 He was very happy to eat while I clicked away - the key is to sit quietly and be patient.
 If they are unhappy by your presence they will either walk away or give a mock charge to make you move, and if you don't get the message, then they will charge for real.